mloskot/qt-creator-plugin-boostbuild/README.md

       [tools/build/v2/engine](https://github.com/boostorg/build/tree/master/v2/engine)
       as reusable library
     * making some love with [Boost.Spirit](http://boost.org/libs/spirit)
+* Parse Jamfile(s) or use b2 features if possible, to utomatically determine what executable(s) to run.

 See also [opened enhancement issues](https://github.com/mloskot/qt-creator-plugin-boostbuild/issues?labels=enhancement&state=open) at GitHub or search through the sources for ```TODO```, there is more items.